* Underlying profit before tax 106 million pounds

 These accounted for around 25 percent of European HDD sales.

-The group’s process technologies division, which manufactures speciality catalysts, was lifted by the acquisition of formaldehyde producer Formox in March and saw sales up 19
+The group’s process technologies division, which manufactures speciality catalysts, was lifted by the acquisition of formaldehyde producer Formox in March and saw sales up 19 percent in the quarter.

-- thanks to good volumes at its refineries for platinum group metals and despite lower average precious metals prices.
+Meanwhile, sales in the precious metals unit rose 3 percent - thanks to good volumes at its refineries for platinum group metals and despite lower average precious metals prices.

 Johnson Matthey shares were down 1 percent at 0900 GMT, not far behind a a 0.7 percent drop in the FTSE 100.